Microsoft/IntuneDocs.pt-br/intune/developer/app-sdk-android.md

 #### <a name="currently-supported-sovereign-clouds"></a>Nuvens soberanas compatíveis no momento

-1. Nuvem do governo dos EUA do Azure
+1. Nuvem do Azure US Government

 ### <a name="important-implementation-notes"></a>Notas importantes da implementação